jackjt8/ChunkyGuide/docs/userinterface/chunkylauncher.md

 - `-DlogLevel=INFO` - `ERROR`,`WARNING`, `INFO` - Default is WARNING which will mean Chunky shows warnings for missing items.
 ERROR should disable missing item warnings.

-- `-Dchunky.mapLoaderThreads=3` - Controls how many threads should be used for loading the Map View.
-Default is 3.
-Raising this value can improve Map load times at the cost of increased CPU usage when the map is being drawn.

-WIP PBR builds of Chunky have addtional options
+[WIP PBR builds of Chunky](https://github.com/leMaik/chunky/tree/pbr) have addtional options required.

-- `-Dchunky.pbr.emittance=labpbr` - `labpbr`, `oldpbr` - Tells Chunky which format the emittance map is in.

 - `-Dchunky.pbr.specular=labpbr` - `labpbr`, `oldpbr` - Tells Chunky which format the specular map is in.

 - `-Dchunky.pbr.updateMaterialDefaults=true` - Sets default materials to emittance=1, smoothness=0, metalness=1 such that the specular map is applied to all materials.

+- `-Dchunky.pbr.normal=true` - Enables normal mapping on certain blocks (cubes with the same texture on each face) like wooden planks, cobblestone, stone bricks, etc.

 ---